jessicamcinchak/det-dash/README.md

 # det-dash

-Redesigning that monthly jpeg file with live data connections from our open data portal.
+Redesigning that monthly jpeg file found at [detroitmi.gov/Detroit-Dashboard](http://www.detroitmi.gov/Detroit-Dashboard) with live data connections from our open data portal.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).